 Swap shares for creditors to relieve debt pressure

-The financial report for the second quarter of 2024 shows that Dong A Plastics has many long-term loans from the Company's leaders, such as borrowing 100 billion VND from Board of Directors member Pham Ngoc Hinh, borrowing 40 billion VND from former Board of Directors Chairman Tran Viet Thang; borrowing nearly 184 billion VND from Board of Directors member Nguyen Ba Hung.
+The financial report for the second quarter of 2024 shows that Dong A Plastic has many long-term loans from the Company's leaders, such as borrowing 100 billion VND from Board of Directors member Pham Ngoc Hinh, borrowing 40 billion VND from former Board of Directors Chairman Tran Viet Thang; borrowing nearly 184 billion VND from Board of Directors member Nguyen Ba Hung.

-To restructure its debts, Dong A Plastics plans to issue more than 28.3 million shares to creditors to convert VND283 billion of debt into equity.
+To restructure its debts, Dong A Plastics plans to issue more than 28.3 million shares to creditors to convert VND283 billion in debt into equity.
 Accordingly, Mr. Pham Ngoc Hinh will receive 10 million shares and Mr. Nguyen Ba Hung nearly 18.4 million shares.

 However, difficulties will still persist in the near future.
 At the 2024 Annual General Meeting of Shareholders, Mr. Duong Ngoc Dieu said that 2024 will continue to be difficult, because banks have simultaneously downgraded their credit groups to group 5, so access to loans will be difficult to restore to maintain production and business activities.

-Mr. Duong Ngoc Dieu said that Dong A Plastic will research and orient options for restructuring assets and debts to reduce financial pressure, and find solutions to maintain and ensure capital for production and business activities.
+Mr. Duong Ngoc Dieu said that Dong A Plastic will research and orient options for restructuring assets and debts to reduce financial pressure and find solutions to maintain and ensure capital for production and business activities.

 Source: https://baodautu.vn/ap-luc-tai-chinh-de-nang-tap-doan-nhua-dong-a-d223693.html